Level 5

 • Foundation Diploma in Art and Design (Level 3 or 4)

-• Or equivalent EU/International qualifications, such as International Baccalaureate Diploma
+• Or equivalent EU/International qualifications such as International Baccalaureate Diploma

 • And English GCSE passes at grade 4 or above (grade A*-C)

-This list is not exhaustive, other qualifications may be considered.
-Entry to this course will also be determined by the quality of your application, looking primarily at your portfolio/showreel of work,
+This list is not exhaustive other qualifications may be considered.
+Entry to this course will also be determined by the quality of your application looking primarily at your portfolio/showreel of personal statement and reference.

 Course Structure

-• Performing arts industry
+• Performing Arts Industry

-• Professional development
+• Professional Development

 • Jazz dance 1